- Have you ever wanted to get something done for your community?

 Councillors are very active in their community, attend residents’ meetings in their wards, and deal with residents about matters that concern them.

-As well as attending the five council meetings held each year, councillors could be asked to serve on one or more committee or working party, as well as their local area committee.
+As well as attending the five council meetings held each year, councillors could be asked to serve on one or more committee or working party.

 Information on when committees meet can be found on our democracy website.